Ships hit by U-boats

 History Laid down as War Chine, completed in January 1920 as Pilton for W.J.
 Tatem Ltd, London.
 1938 sold to Sweden and renamed Siljan for Rederi-A/B Sigyn (H. Lundgren), Helsingborg.

-At 21.20 hours on 26 Sep, 1940, the Siljan was hit in the bow by one torpedo from U-46 about 350 miles southwest of Ireland.
-The ship developed a list and the crew began to abandon ship when the U-boat went closer to read her name.
+At 21.20 hours on 26 September 1940 the unescorted and neutral Siljan was hit on port side forward by one G7e torpedo from U-46 about 360 miles west of Cape Clear, Ireland.
+The ship settled by the bow and the crew began to abandon ship when the U-boat went closer to read her name.
 They suddenly realized that the ship was still making headway at 6-8 knots and turned towards the U-boat, which had a hard time avoiding a collision and went onto a parallel course just beneath the vessel and came clear after a few minutes, but the diving planes were damaged and the U-boat was forced to abort the patrol.
 The ship sank after 25 minutes without being identified by the Germans.

 If you can help us with any additional information on this vessel then please contact us.